notfoundry/Mandate/README.md

 As you can see, *Flags* can be present anywhere in the input provided by the user. *Enforced* and *Optional* arguments, however, must be provided through the input in declaration order

+###Argument Values
+Mandate has built-in support for:
+  * All primitive types and their wrapper classes
+  * String arguments
+  * BigInteger and BigDecimal
+  * Enumerations

+Furthermore, N-dimensional arrays of any supported types are also implicitly supported.

 ###Dependencies
 Mandate requires ObjectWeb ASM 3.0+, which Maven users can integrate with this dependency:
 ```xml